-Executive Directors Mr. Ko Wai Ming, Daniel (Chairman)

-Ms. Cheng Hang Fan (Chief Executive Officer)

-Independent Non-executive Directors Mr. Chau Kwok Wing, Kelvin (appointed on 18 August 2021)
+Executive Directors Mr. Ko Wai Ming, Daniel (Chairman) Ms. Cheng Hang Fan (Chief Executive Officer) Independent Non-executive Directors Mr. Chau Kwok Wing, Kelvin Mr. Mak King Sau Mr. Tse Kam Tim (appointed on 30 November 2022) Mr. Yung Ha Kuk, Victor (resigned on 30 November 2022)

-Mr. Szeto Chi Man (retired on 18 August 2021)

-Two of our INEDs, Mr. Mak King Sau and Mr. Yung Ha Kuk, Victor, have served as our Board members for more than nine years.
-Despite the length of service, they provide invaluable expertise, experience, continuity and stability to the Board.
-We are confident the Company has benefited greatly from their contribution and valuable insights derived from their in-depth knowledge of the Company.
+One of our INEDs, Mr. Mak King Sau, has served as our Board members for more than nine years since his appointment on 29 June 2011.
+Despite the length of service, he provides invaluable expertise, experience, continuity and stability to the Board.
+We are confident the Company has benefited greatly from his contribution and valuable insights derived from his in-depth knowledge of the Company.
 The Board and the Nomination Committee consider the individual directors' character and judgement as demonstrated by their commitment and contribution to the Board during their years of service and other relevant factors.